MewIsEpic/Fortune-Gen/README.md

 They also lack diversity in themes, sticking only to love life related fortunes.

-We sought to diversify the fortune poems in number and theme by automating the writing proccess.
+I sought to diversify the fortune poems in number and theme by automating the writing proccess.

 ############